nhtera/NetflixSubtitleConverter/README.md

   3. Extract it in the same folder as the subtitles you want to convert and run it (`convert.exe`)
   4. Use `Super Netflix` to load subtitle
 * Linux or Mac OSX:
-  1. Download the script (convert.py)
+  1. Download the script (convert.py) - (need Python version 2.6 or better to run)
-  2. Put the script in the same folder as subtitles and run it, or use from the command line like so: python convert.py /Your/path/here
+  2. Put the script in the same folder as subtitles and run it, or use from the command line like so: `python convert.py /Your/path/here`
   3. Use `Super Netflix` to load subtitle

 ## Subtitles Download Sites